Are you wondering whether to use a .net or a .com domain for your online store?

 - Stop competitors from accidentally (or intentionally) registering a similar domain name

-- Establish a company’s brand further
+- Further establish your company’s brand

 - Add all domains to their portfolio of business assets, which can add value when it’s time to sell the business.

-The only time you might worry about search engine optimization (SEO) is when you’re trying to rank locally and you’re using country-specific domain extensions.
+The only time you might worry about search engine optimization (SEO) is when you’re trying to rank locally, and you’re using country-specific domain extensions.